wellspringcp/wellspring/01-principles/01-01-principles.md

 ## Prologue

+### Purpose:

 This constitution is a broad template of sorts which is meant to be adapted and adopted by a new era of nations.
 Its name is `Wellspring` -- it aims to be a wellspring from which oases of reason and individualism will flourish in a world of coercion and collectivism.

 Wellspring, hereafter "`WS`", exists to improve upon the mistakes of the forerunner American republic and form a more perfect union. `WS` is intended to establish a free market, minarchist, constitutional republic (i.e., emphatically **not** a democracy) with a strong bias against wealth redistribution.

+### Disclaimer:

+This project was developed entirely independently of any think tank, political action group or other ideological organization by an extremely small collection of motivated individuals.
+This project does not represent the views of **any** of the ideological figures or intellectuals whose work it may reference or incorporate.
+In particular, to make it completely clear: this is **not**, for example, an "Objectivist" constitution nor is it in any tenuous way linked to the "Ayn Rand Institute"; nor is it the product of any school of thought such as "The Austrian School of Economics" or any other ideological entity.

+It was produced entirely independently of any institution.
+No institution/movement was aware of it while it was being crafted, and no institution/movement endorsed or funded its creation.
+Whether or not any particular movement/institution/school of thought will endorse this constitution in the future is unknown to its creators.

+_Any journalist or writer who attempts to tie this constitution to any political movement or institution is **engaging in libel** against that movement/institution_ unless that movement/institution has explicitly released an official endorsement of this constitution.

 ## Interpretation